AikidoSec/education/howtos/104_deploy_vulnerable_php_howto.md

 1. **Buy a domain**

 Before diving into the capabilities of the Aikido Zen Firewall to protect a legacy application or API, we first need to build some core elements like purchasing a domain name.
 This will be useful for other labs and howtos and we highly recommend that everyone learn cybersecurity by doing cybersecurity.
+You can purchase a domain for around US$15 per year from [Cloudflare](https://www.cloudflare.com/products/registrar/) who are a reputable registrar and who offer lots of great free features for protecting your website.

 2. **Create an Azure Subscription**

 You’ll need access to an Azure Cloud account.
-If you don’t already have one, Microsoft offers a free subscription that provides a limited set of services and credits to get started.
+If you don’t already have one, Microsoft offers a [free subscription](https://azure.microsoft.com/en-us/pricing/free-services) to new users for 12 months that provides a limited set of services and credits to get started.
 Setting up the free subscription only takes a few minutes and ensures you’ll be able to complete the steps in this guide without incurring unexpected costs.

 ---